archanaprabhat/CineMania/README.md

 ## AI Prompts Used

-Below are the exact prompts used during development:

 ### 1. Project Setup Prompt

 “Scaffold a full project setup using Next.js 14 App Router, TypeScript, Tailwind CSS, ESLint + Prettier, Lucide React, and Framer Motion.